 Support of Hardware and Software

 LITS maintains a list of supported hardware and software.
 Suggestions for additions and deletions from the list should be submitted to the VP for Libraries and Information Technology.
 This list includes the types and brands of hardware and software that are in use at the college and indicates the level of support that LITS can provide.
-Two levels of service are provided for supported information technology resources, full and limited.
+Two levels of service are provided for supported information technology resources: full and limited.

 Products designated for full support are those with widespread use on the campus.
 Examples include generic products (word processors, spreadsheets, Web browsers, etc.).
 LITS will provide help for the integration of these products with other supported campus technology resources, including services such as installation, training, maintenance, troubleshooting, and upgrades.
-HelpDesk, hardware repair, and training services for these products will be available through LITS.
+Help Desk, hardware repair, and training services for these products will be available through LITS.
 LITS will maintain sufficient expertise on staff, or through contractual arrangements, to deliver a high level of service for these products.
-In addition, for these products, LITS will negotiate favorable pricing and maintain a central budget for software upgrades.
+In addition, LITS will negotiate favorable pricing and maintain a central budget for software upgrades.

 Products designated for limited support are generally used by specific departments.
 Examples include: computer-assisted instruction programs and simulations.
 LITS does not have access to these products on a regular basis.
 Departments acquiring such products should plan to develop their own expertise and be prepared to resolve problems through the vendors' support services.
 LITS will provide help installing these products.
 It is unlikely that Help Desk, repair, or training services will be available for these products.
 Items in the limited category can move to the full category if they achieve more widespread use and sufficient resources exist within LITS to effectively provide support.